Atlantic Illumination Entertainment Lighting

 ...

-This column may also be used to reference pre-performance or pre-intermission introductions, advertisements or credits, instructions to the audience, and so on.
-Intermission and post-performance cues might appear here also.
-Most times, these will not have Cue Numbers of the usual type.
-The might be shown as minus numbers, letters, "Cue Zero" numbers (0-1, 0-2...), or have no actual numbers or letters at all.
-Post-performance numbers might have a plus (+) sigN in front of them (+1, +2...)
+This column may also be used to reference pre-or post-performance, or intermission cues.
+For non Go-Button boards, these may not have Cue Numbers of the usual type.
+They might be shown as minus numbers, letters, "Cue Zero" numbers (0-1, 0-2...), or have no actual numbers or letters at all, but be shown as "Manual" cues.
+Post-performance numbers might have a plus (+) sign in front of them -- +1, +2...

 The Reference Point is an indicator in the script just before where the cue is to occur.
 It might be a snippet of dialogue, a stage direction, an entrance/exit point of an actor, or a voice-over or music start/change/stop.
 Anything that informs you that a cue is imminent, can be placed in this column.

-Even if the cues are automated, one can use notes in this column to assure the operator that the cue listed is the one actually happening live on stage.
+For automated boards much, if not all, of this is programmed to be done automatically.
+Even if the cues are automated, one can place notes in this column to assure the operator that the cue listed is the one actually happening live on stage.
+This column can be eliminated if the automated board has a monitor that shows this information there.

-Finally, the Notes section is for points to remember about the given cue or about a concurring action or dialogue.
+Finally, the Notes section is for points to remember about the given cue or about concurrent action or dialogue.

 You may wish to add a column for Cue Contents.
 It would show the channel numbers and levels of each cue.
-This might be used as a mechancical backup in case the board's memory failed, or simply as yet another assurance to the operator as to what was coming up or was active at a given moment.
+Normally only used for manual boards where each scene must be set up using individual faders, it might be used as a mechanical backup in case the board's memory failed, or simply as yet another assurance to the operator as to what is coming up or is active at a given moment.

 Remember to draw lines between cues and to leave space

-between them on the paper copy to place updates or changes.
+on the paper copy in which to place updates or changes.

 Artist: